yegor256/takes/README.md

 You should see "hello, world!" at `http://localhost:8080`.

-Parameter `--port` also accepts file name, instead of a number.
+Parameter `--port` also accepts a file name, instead of a number.
 If the file exists, `FtCLI` will try to read its content and use it as port number.
 If the file is absent, `FtCLI` will allocate a new random port number, use it to start a server, and save it to the file.